 sugar, and a red maraschino cherry on top.

-The history of this unusual frozen dessert recipe is largely unknown, but the decadent treat might have originated in France.
+The history of this unusual frozen dessert recipe is largely unknown, but the decadent treat likely originated in France.
 Thomas Jefferson returned to America from his stint as ambassador to Paris in 1789 with handwritten recipes for ice cream and his own ice cream making equipment.

 Soon after his return, Jefferson had an ice house built at Monticello so he could indulge in making ice creams and water ices the year-round.
-And there is written evidence that he might have also had a fried ice cream recipe.
+And there is written evidence that he might have also obtained one of the earliest deep fried ice cream recipes.

-During Jefferson's 1801-1809 presidency, one White House dinner guest wrote that he enjoyed an unusual ice cream served "in the form of small balls, enclosed in cases of warm pastry" and that it was "very good, crust wholly dried, crumbled into thin flakes."
+During Jefferson's 1801-1809 presidency, Dr. Mitchill, a White House dinner guest, wrote that he enjoyed an unusual ice cream served "in the form of small balls, enclosed in cases of warm pastry" and that it was "very good, crust wholly dried, crumbled into thin flakes."
 It's maybe the earliest North American reference to deep fried ice cream.

-The deep fried ice cream recipes given above are easy to prepare, and
+The old fashioned fried ice cream recipes are easy to prepare, and

 the frozen treat is spectacular to serve and sure to impress, as it's so